 Quantumaniac is where it’s at - and by ‘it’ I mean awesome.

+Hi!
+My name is Tyler Simko.
 Over here, I post a ton of astronomy / math / general science in an attempt to make your brain feel good.
-My aim is to be as informative as possible, while posting fascinating things that hopefully enlighten us both a little to the mysteries of our truly wondrous universe(s?).
+My aim is to be as informative as possible while posting fascinating things that hopefully enlighten us both to the mysteries of our truly wondrous universe(s?).
 Plus, how would you know if the blog exists or not unless you observe it?

 Boom, just pulled the Schrödinger’s cat card.
 Now you have to check it out - trust me, it said so in an equation somewhere.